Frequently Asked Questions

 How do I optimize pin assignment?

-Pin assignment is not optimized for routability yet (being worked on now - it'll be great!).
-To lock in specific preferences for pin assignments, directly net pins instead of using support statements. e.g.
+Pin assignment is optimized for routability by using a basic algorithm based on Euclidean distance.
+To lock in specific preferences for pin assignments, directly net pins instead of using supports statements. e.g.

 net (stm32.PA[4] sensor.i2c.sda)